 Pour batter (from earlier) over the plum mixture and sprinkle the top with the shaved almonds.

 Bake for 45 – 55 minutes or until cake is puffy and has a nice light brown color.
 An inserted tooth pick should come out clean but the middle should be soft.
-The texture of the baked clafoutis should be like a study custard.
+The texture of the baked clafoutis should be like a sturdy custard.

 Let it sit for 15 minutes before serving.